webix-hub/docs/data/api/eventsystem_attachevent.md

 @params:
 - type		string			the event name, case-insensitive
 - functor	function		the function object or name
-* id		string/number		the event id
+* id		string		the event id

 @returns:
 	event id		id		the id of the attached event handler

 @example:
 dtable.attachEvent("onAfterLoad",function(){